Compactors

 How much waste can a compactor handle?

-Compactors offer different compaction ratios for handling more waste efficiently.
+Compactors offer various compaction ratios to handle more waste efficiently.

 Can a compactor reduce waste volume?